meteor-gazelle/meteor-gazelle/doc/specs/wiki.md

 **Basic Flow:**

-1. The user clicks the X button next to an alias.
+1. The user chooses to delete an alias.
+2. The user is promted with a confirmation window.
-2. The alias is removed.
+3. The alias is removed.

 **Functional Requirements:**